rprasan/Reinforcement-Learning/Deep Q Learning/README.md

 ## Environment
-We have a frogger-like environment in which the agent is expected to safely cross a busy highway to reach the other side.
-The agent is initially positioned randomly on one side <br />
-of the highway and can execute three discrete actions to reach the other side: 'stand still', 'move up', and 'move down'.
-The environment's state is represented as LiDAR scan <br />
-observations that have a vector length of 60.
+We have a frogger-like environment in which the agent is expected to cross a busy highway to reach the other side safely.
+The agent is initially positioned randomly on one side of the highway and can execute three discrete actions to reach the other side: 'stand still', 'move up', and 'move down'.
+The environment's state is represented as LiDAR scan observations that have a vector length of 60.

 ## Algorithms
 **Deep Q Learning (DQN):** <br />